The Best Japan Travel Tips

 * Know what you want to see, and how long it takes to get there.

-Use Hyperdia and Google Maps to help avoid getting lost.
+Use sites like Navitime or Ekispert, and Google Maps to lookup rail fares, schedules, routes, and for help to avoid getting lost.
 Remember that many places close their entrances around 30 minutes before closing time.
 Some places may be open or closed for a holiday.
-If open, they are frequently closed the following business day.
-Those who “just wing it” are far more likely to end up lost, waste time, and miss a lot of the best places to see.
+If open, they are sometimes closed the following business day.
+For museums, Mondays may be a problem, as well as the start/end of the year.
+Those who do their homework are going to make the most of their trip, while those who “just wing it” are far more likely to end up lost, waste time, and miss a lot of the best places to see.

 * Have a back up plan.
-Stuff happens – someplace may be closed, the weather sucks, you suddenly find someplace better you’d rather see.
+Stuff happens – some place may be closed, the weather sucks, you suddenly find somewhere better you’d rather see.
 Trip Advisor is especially good at listing other places close to somewhere you might go see.
 Every morning check the weather forecast and plan accordingly.
 If there will be heavy rain, someplace indoors like a museum or aquarium might be a good choice.

 * Take the tourist guidebooks with a huge dose of salt.
 Do not solely rely on them.
 The truth is that many have not been updated in several years.
 Most of them are written by “experts” who know very little about Japan, and only mention the most famous places.
 Rarely to never are the Japanese themselves brought in, and they know their own country better than anyone.
 The most accurate and up to date info is online.
 Nearly all the books almost exclusively focus on Tokyo and Kyoto.
 Allocating a good amount of your time on those two places is worthwhile and understandable.
-Tokyo is the capital and modern heart of Japan, while Kyoto and Nara are the traditional soul of the country.
 But Japan has so much more to offer, and most books shortchange and gloss over countless other places, if they even bother to mention them at all.
 Many “experts” don’t have a clue that so many more great unlisted places even exist.

 1. Just get the rail pass and save money!

 While you could save money on a rail pass, it is not a guaranteed money saver.
 If you don’t travel enough or travel too slowly, you could in fact lose money on a rail pass.
+It is made for heavy long distance travel, especially by bullet train.
 Don’t listen to any uninformed person who tells you to just automatically get the pass.
 Always make your itinerary first, then see if the pass is worth it or not.
 If you have a very long trip in Japan, a series of regional passes might make more sense.
 And while taking the train from Tokyo to Sapporo or Kagoshima will likely get your money’s worth, it also kills a whole day doing it – flying most of the way and then using a regional pass might be more sensible – time matters too.

 2. You can go anywhere on a JR Rail Pass!